Y-username/milestone-project-1/README.md

 ##### Content
 - Buttons in each page are all functional.
 "Read more in blog" button opens blog page in a new tab; "Get in contact" button lead to contact page, "Send Me" button checks if content and email filled in form valid, and work as submit
 - Video and Audio are all functional.
 Video also support fullscreen
-- Search bar in blog navigation page is not functional at present, but refresh the page when click search icon
+- Search bar in blog navigation page is not functional at present, but displayed on the page for future upgrading
 - Media list in blog navigation page are all clickable, and link to corresponding blog page
 - Content in each page displays responsively